TheIronDev/jenova/README.md

 ## Notes

-[The test cases](https://github.com/TheIronDeveloper/jenova/tree/master/test) also serve as pseudo-documentation A websocket example can be found here: https://github.com/TheIronDeveloper/websocket-of-life
+* [The test cases](https://github.com/TheIronDeveloper/jenova/tree/master/test) also serve as pseudo-documentation.
+* A websocket example can be found here: https://github.com/TheIronDeveloper/websocket-of-life
+* Additionally, the `/examples` directory is vanilla express app with an example of `jenova.draw`